Baumtreter/ha-todo-inbox-synchronizer/README.md

 - `todo.add_item`
 - `todo.remove_item`

 The blueprint copies the summary and description only.
 Provider-specific metadata such as due dates or labels is not copied.
-The AI was not invited to invent a data migration strategy.
+The AI was not authorized to invent a data migration strategy.
+It would have done so.

 ## Import

 The repository is currently private for review.
+This is deliberate.
+It is not a GitHub outage.

 The import URL becomes usable by other Home Assistant users only after the repository is made public:

 `https://raw.githubusercontent.com/Baumtreter/ha-todo-inbox-synchronizer/main/to-do-inbox-synchronizer.yaml`